 - Postoperative strictures represent about 10% and corrosives account for fewer than 5%.
 Drugs that can cause strictures include alendronate, iron, non-steroidal anti-inflammatory drugs (NSAIDs), and potassium chloride.
 NSAIDs should be prescribed with caution in patients with known GORD.

 - Malignant oesophageal strictures usually result from carcinoma of oesophagus but may ascend from carcinoma of stomach.
+See separate Oesophageal Cancer article.

-- Oesophageal rings are concentric, smooth, thin extension of normal oesophageal tissue, usually 3 to 5 mm thick.
+- Oesophageal rings are concentric, smooth, thin extension of normal oesophageal tissue, usually 3-5 mm thick.
 They consist of mucosa, submucosa and muscle.
 They may be an incidental finding at barium studies or endoscopy.
 Incidence is unknown as most are asymptomatic.
 There is no sex difference in the incidence of rings except that multiple rings are usually found in young men.
 Rings are classified as A, B and C:

 - A is uncommon and is a muscular ring several centimetres proximal to the squamocolumnar junction.
 It may be an inconstant finding on barium swallow and there is some debate as to whether it really is an anatomical entity.